 Online school also disrupted my spring sports season, along with every student-athlete nationwide.
 However, this disruption is not a time to forget about sports; it is time to train and become better for next season.
 Lacrosse is a team-based sport, but there is plenty of room for individual practice.
 Since online learning started in March and practices were cancelled, I continue to practice daily despite the weather.
 I go to Holy Family almost every day to practice in the fields.
 My practice routine consists of a 1-mile warm-up run, wall ball (throwing the ball against a wall to replicate passing), dodging drills, and shooting drills.
 It is every athlete’s responsibility to put in the individual work for the benefit of the team’s success.

 Besides lacrosse, it has become clear that I miss Holy Family itself.
 From watching sports to seeing friends, to Mr. Murray’s fist bumps on the way into math class, Holy Family created an environment where students can grow educationally, socially, and spiritually.

-Although we are ending the school year online, Holy Family is finding ways to continue our education as best as possible.
+Although we are ending the school year online school, Holy Family is finding ways to continue our education as best as possible.
 Teachers are more than willing to help students whenever they can.
 I am excited to go back to Holy Family next year and take advantage of the opportunities it offers.